The Birth of Highclere Castle Gin

 In 2015, I had a vision.
-I wanted desperately to do a project in England – a project with an authenticity and history so rich and deep it could never be replicated.
+I wanted desperately to do a project in England – a project with authenticity and history so rich and deep it could never be replicated.
 I believe strongly in the terrior of spirit brands, a word typically reserved only for wines.
-This vision forming in my mind, like with our moonshine, had to be rooted in terrior.
+Like with our moonshine, this vision formed in my mind had to be rooted in terrior.
 It had to scream quality and fit our obsessive journey to produce the very best we could.
-And so, I reached out to Lord & Lady Carnarvon, owners of the famous Highclere Castle.
+And so, I contacted Lord & Lady Carnarvon, owners of the famous Highclere Castle.
 And by chance, perhaps good luck – they reached out back.
 I’ll never quite know why they were intrigued with my vision to create a Highclere Castle Spirit or trust a crazy 32-year-old American with such an important representation of the castle.
-But somehow, it felt right and natural for all of us and that’s the most important thing if you are going to have a great relationship for years to come.
+But somehow, it felt right and natural for all of us, and that’s the most crucial thing if you are going to have a great relationship for years to come.

 I returned from the trip with clarity and a plan that was soon disrupted.
-One challenge we had was that on the site we wanted to build the distillery at Highclere, was recently discovered a medieval village slightly underground that was both protected and needing significant investment to protect – not conducive to my tasting room parking lot idea….
+One challenge we had was that on the site we wanted to build the distillery at Highclere, was recently discovered a medieval village slightly underground that was both protected and needed significant investment to watch – not conducive to my tasting room parking lot idea.

-That, among the significant investment needed for whisky aging led us to wonder, what can we produce that is still entirely authentic to Highclere, might cost $10 million less, and actually be available for sale under 5 years.
-The answer was obvious to Lord Carnarvon and I as we sat over breakfast in New England after a week of working….
-Gin.
+That, among the significant investment needed for whisky aging, led us to wonder, what can we produce that is still entirely authentic to Highclere Castle, might cost $10 million less, and be available for sale in under five years.
+The answer was evident to Lord Carnarvon and me as we sat over breakfast in New England after a week of working-Gin.

-And thus arrived my big conundrum: I hate the stuff.
+And thus arrived my big problem: I hate the stuff.
 I’ve been serving Tanqueray and Tonic to my elderly aunts for eons.
-Gin smacks of pine to me, sharp, often harsh – necessary to be mixed into sugary tonic or other things in order to be hidden as best as possible.
-I fancy myself a purest – if I can sip a spirit neat and TRULY enjoy it, then it should glow in a cocktail.
+Gin smacks of pine to me, sharp, often harsh – necessary to be mixed into a sugary tonic or other things to be hidden as best as possible.
+I fancy myself a purest – if I can sip a spirit neat and TRULY enjoy it, it should glow in a cocktail.

 I must find a way to fall in love with this product.
-Afterall, it’s been served for over 100 years at cocktails to many of the world’s finest and most fascinating people.
-Highclere is surrounded by the very botanical gardens ideal for making a gin.
-And gin is well…. about as British as spirit as you can get.
+After all, it’s been served for over 100 years at cocktails to many of the world’s finest and most fascinating people.
+Highclere Castle is surrounded by botanical gardens ideal for making a gin.
+And gin is, well, about as British as spirit as you can get.